-If you’re building a house or office, the framing has to be complete before the plumbing and electrical, the drywall, etc., can be finished.
-So a Finish-to-Finish relationship would work for this.
+If you’re building a house or office, the framing has to be complete before the plumbing, electrical, drywall, etc. So a Finish-to-Finish relationship would work for this.

 (The fourth type, Finish-to-Start, is so rarely used I won’t go into it here.
 Suffice to say in the twenty-plus years I’ve taught the program, I’ve seen maybe two occurrences of it.
 No offense.)

 Okay so far.
 Now, what about lag and lead?

 Those come into play when two tasks have to have a time gap between them (lag), or can partly overlap (lead); the dependencies still matter, but this is something else.
 Start-to-Start and Finish-to-Finish can overlap entirely, if the nature of the tasks allow, but lag and lead usually come in with a Finish-to-Start.
 (By the way, we say “leed”, as in “lead or follow”, not “led”, as in a pencil.)